Soapy728/WHSTechNotes/journal.md

 the term brain rot means saying stuff from tiktok or other stuff

 # January 8, 2025
 i enjoy drawing a lot :0)

+# January 13, 2025
+i think using AI is just being lazy